millJosh/it3038c-scripts/project3/README.md

 And that is everything, I thank you for your time!

 ## References:
-I used my second project and a ton of websites including Google, and the GitHub link for class
+I used my second project and a ton of websites including Google, Youtube and the GitHub link for class

 https://nodejs.org/api/os.html